mklissa/MOC/README.md

 ## Cite

-If you find this work useful to you, please consider adding you to your references.
+If you find this work useful to you, please consider adding us to your references.

 ```